Take Back the Night 2017

 The following is the Take Back the Night invitation to support a community committed to ending sexual and relationship violence.

-“As members of the Syracuse University and SUNY ESF community, the faculty and staff of our department/office will not tolerate any form of sexual or relationship violence on this campus.
-Every member of our community is entitled to live and work in a respectful, safe environment, and we are committed to work toward creating such an environment.
-It is on all of us to support those impacted by sexual and relationship violence and demonstrate our commitment to speaking up and stepping in.”
+"As members of the Syracuse University community, we will not tolerate any form of interpersonal violence on this campus.
+Every member of our community is entitled to live and work in a respectful and safe environment, and we are committed to working toward creating such an environment.
+It is on all of us to support those impacted by sexual and relationship violence and demonstrate our commitment to acting as a prosocial bystander to intervene.

 Supporters of this commitment will be recognized in posters and a Daily Orange ad the week of Take Back the Night.